scripting/wordlandSupport/worknotes/client.md

 To release a new version

+* Change the version number in config.json on wordland.social.
+(It's running on utica.)

 * Relaunch wordland.js on wordland.social.

 * Before doing so npm update if there were changes to packages it uses.

 ( wpidentity which is the server package, is updated automatically as the code changes.

-* Change the version number in config.json on wordland.social.
+* Change the version in appConsts in code.js and in index2.html (displayed in the menubar)

 * Change the heading at the top of this outline to http://scripting.com/code/wordland/ and click Save button.